France–Germany relations: Late 19th century

 After 1880, the rapid growth in the population and economy of Germany left France increasingly far behind.
-In the 1890s relationships remained good as Germany supported France during its difficulties with Britain over African colonies.
+In the 1890s, relationships remained good, as Germany supported France during its difficulties with Great Britain over African colonies.
 Any lingering harmony collapsed in 1905, when Germany took an aggressively hostile position to French claims to Morocco.
-There was talk of war and France strengthened its ties with Britain and Russia.
+There was talk of war and France strengthened its ties with Great Britain and Russia.

 First World War

 The French public had very little interest in foreign affairs and elite French opinion was strongly opposed to war with its more powerful neighbor.
 French foreign policy was based on a fear that Germany was larger and steadily growing more powerful.
 In 1914 the chief pressure group was the Parti colonial, a coalition of 50 organizations with a combined total of only 5,000 members.
 When war broke out in 1914, recovery of the two lost provinces became France's primary war aim.

 After Bismarck's removal in 1890, French efforts to isolate Germany became successful; with the formation of the Triple Entente, Germany began to feel encircled.
 Foreign minister Delcassé, especially, went to great pains to woo Russia and Great Britain.
 Key markers were the Franco-Russian Alliance of 1894, the 1904 Entente Cordiale with Great Britain, and finally the Anglo-Russian Entente in 1907 which became the Triple Entente.
-This formal alliance with Russia, and informal alignment with Britain, against Germany and Austria eventually led Russia and Britain to enter World War I as France's Allies.G.P.
-Gooch, Before the war: studies in diplomacy (1936), chapter on Delcassé pp 87-186.
+This formal alliance with Russia, and informal alignment with Britain, against Germany and Austria-Hungary eventually led Russia and Britain to enter World War I as France's Allies.

 1920s

 The Allied victory saw France regain Alsace-Lorraine and briefly resume its old position as the leading land power on the European continent.
 France was the leading proponent of harsh peace terms against Germany at the Paris Peace Conference.
 Since the war had been fought on French soil, it had destroyed much of French infrastructure and industry, and France had suffered the highest number of casualties proportionate to population.
-Much French opinion wanted the Rhineland, the section of Germany adjoining France and the old focus of French ambition, to be detached from Germany as an independent country; in the end they settled for a promise that the Rhineland would be demilitarized, and heavy German reparation payments.
-On the remote Eastern end of the German Empire, the Memel territory was separated from the rest of East Prussia and occupied by France before being annexed by Lithuania.
-To alleged German failure to pay reparations under the Treaty of Versailles in 1923, France responded with the occupation of the Rhineland and the industrial Ruhr area of Germany, the center of German coal and steel production, until 1925.
+Much French opinion wanted the Rhineland, the section of Germany west of the Rhine river and the old focus of French ambition, to be detached from Germany as an independent country.
+In the end they settled for heavy German reparation payments, the military occupation of the Rhineland (1918–1930) and the demilitarization of it and an area stretching 50 kilometers east of the Rhine.
+On the remote Eastern end of the German Empire, the Memel territory was separated from the rest of East Prussia and occupied by France, before being annexed by Lithuania.
+In response to German failure in 1923 to pay reparations as required under the Treaty of Versailles, France occupied the industrial Ruhr area of Germany, the center of German coal and steel production, until 1925.
 Also, the French-dominated International Olympic Committee banned Germany from the Olympic Games of 1920 and 1924, illustrating French desire to isolate Germany.